Jarkkohei/nestjs-example/README.md

     mongoURI: '<YourMongoDBCloudAtlasConnectionStringHere>'
 }
 ```
 This file can be also used to store other sensitive configuration data.
+Just remember to add the `/src/config` to your `.gitignore` -file if you're using Git.

 ---